Rapp OptoElectronic

 Scanning Systems

 During the last 10 years, scanning technology has changed dramatically: objectives changed requiring larger beam sizes and scanner technology advanced providing dependable resonant scanners.
 Unlike other two-photon microscope designs, the MOM has lived through and adapted to changes in scanning technology.
 Throughout this development, Sutter has maintained two principles.
 First, existing scopes can be upgraded to new technology as it becomes available.
-Many original scopes with 3 mm galvo scanners have been upgraded to either 6 mm galvo scanners or resonant/ galvo scanners.
+Many original scopes with 3 mm galvo scanners have been upgraded to either 5 or 6 mm galvo scanners or resonant/ galvo scanners.
 Second, Sutter continues to supply the original designs if they are needed for current research.
-We can provide a 3 mm or 6 mm conventional scanning MOM or a resonant/ galvo scanning MOM all at competitive prices.

 The MOM is available with four different detector path designs.
 The original two channel pentagon, which can become a four channel detector path.
 The Short path and the Wide path are two designs that increase the chances of capturing ballistic photons by getting the first collection lens either closer to the back aperture of the objective (Short path) or by using a larger aperture collection lens and dichroic (Wide path).